-Richard Moss, AkzoNobel
+Richard Moss, AkzoNobel (retired)

-Richard is Director Environmental Affairs, Assets & Operations EMEA and APAC at AkzoNobel.
-Richard is a process engineer with over 30 years of experience working in research, consulting and the chemical industry.
+Richard is the recently retired Director Environmental Affairs, Assets & Operations EMEA and APAC at AkzoNobel.
+Richard is a process engineer with over 35 years of experience working in research, consulting and the chemical industry.
 His experience covers HSE, legacy & environmental liability issue management, environmental risk assessment, environmental & HSE Due Diligence and business risk management including business continuity, crisis management and product liability risk evaluation.

-Over the past 26 years Richard has worked within ICI and AkzoNobel with responsibilities covering topics such as management of environmental liabilities, site closures, acquisition and divestment due diligence.
+Over the past 29 years Richard has worked within ICI and AkzoNobel with responsibilities covering topics such as management of environmental liabilities, site closures, acquisition and divestment due diligence.
 He has gained broad experience in contaminated land assessment and liability management; covering an extensive range of sites and contaminants.
 Richard has spent a significant time working on difficult DNAPL sites, including probably the largest assessment of vapour intrusion in the UK.
-Richard is currently Director of Global Environmental Affairs for AkzoNobel working on contaminated sites in over 40 countries; here he is responsible for delivering robust assessment of the business risk and where needed sustainable, innovative and cost effective solutions.
+For AkzoNobel Richard worked on contaminated sites in over 40 countries; here he was responsible for delivering robust assessment of the business risk and where needed sustainable, innovative and cost effective solutions.